 Sesame Street's reasons for the divorce videos

-The official Sesame Street press release on divorce states, in part:
+The official Sesame Street press release on divorce stated (before they took it down), in part:

 Each year about 1.5 million children confront the divorce of their parents, a transition that can be challenging for the entire family, especially young children.
 While 40 percent of families experiencing this, there are few resources to show children they are not the only ones with big questions and feelings about divorce.

 The Sesame Street divorce videos won't be on TV

 You could call it hedging their bet but we think Sesame Street is just being smart and cautious.
 The divorce videos won't air on television.
 They are only available on-line and that is good enough, for now.
 Sesame Street's stated goal is to provide resources for parents and children, something we discuss more below.
 Featuring them on-line does exactly that without fanning the flames that already burn through the videos' critics.